Arrabonae/grapes/README.md

 2. **Reasoning Quality**: The GRAPES model demonstrated more coherent and logically consistent reasoning paths.

 3. **Explainability**: The graph visualization provides insights into the reasoning process, enhancing the interpretability of the model's decisions.
 Also, the reasoning path is easily audited.

+4. **Dataset**:
+    - models are tested on the following dataset: https://github.com/Mihir3009/LogicBench/tree/main/data/LogicBench(Eval)
+    - questions and asnwers are a collection of 64 reasoning questions from the repository above.

 ## Conclusion